What Is Extended Term Insurance?

 Complete Any Required Documentation

-Finalize the process by completing any necessary forms or documentation to officially switch to extended term life insurance.
-This will activate the coverage under the new terms.
+Finalize the process by completing necessary forms to officially switch to extended term insurance.
+This activates coverage under the new terms and stops premium payment requirements.

 mglogo icon